 • Destination: Custom

-3. Click Add rule, then click Create security group.
+3. Click Add rule, then click Create security group

-Now that Timescale Cloud is communicating securely with your AWS infrastructure, you can attach one or more services to the VPC.
+Now that Timescale Cloud is communicating securely with your AWS infrastructure, you can attach one or more services to the Peering VPC.

-After you attach a service to a VPC, you can only access it through the peered AWS VPC.
+After you attach a service to a Peering VPC, you can only access it through the peered AWS VPC.
 It is no longer accessible using the public internet.

-2. Click Operations > VPC.
+2. Click Operations > Security > VPC

-3. Select the VPC, then click Attach VPC.
+3. Select the VPC, then click Attach VPC

 And that is it, your service is now securely communicating with your AWS account inside a VPC.